The Envy Corps

-The Envy Corps is an American alternative rock band originally from Ames, Iowa.
-Members include Brandon Darner (guitar), Micah Natera (keyboards, guitar), Luke Pettipoole (vocals, bass, piano), and Scott Yoshimura (drums).
+The Envy Corps was an American alternative rock band originally from Ames, Iowa.
 Discovered on Myspace by Universal Music imprint Vertigo, the band was transplanted into the UK indie dance/rock scene of the late 2000s.
 Future independent releases found the band experimenting with sounds inspired by Radiohead, Talk Talk, Portishead, and Bjork in relative obscurity outside their home state of Iowa.

 In a review of their critically acclaimed 2011 release It Culls You, Christina Smart of Examiner.com called the Envy Corps "the best band you've never heard of."

 History

 Formation and Soviet Reunion (2001-2004)

 The Envy Corps were formed in October 2001 by Luke Pettipoole, and originally included Pettipoole on guitar and vocals, Derek Powers on drums, and Peter Bovenmyer on bass.
 In 2003, the band added second guitarist David Yoshimura, and by late 2004 had released Soviet Reunion, their first album to little acclaim.
 Soon thereafter, the lineup shuffled.
-Yoshimura assumed bass duties, his brother Scott took over behind the drumkit, and former To My Surprise frontman Brandon Darner joined on lead guitar.
+Yoshimura assumed bass duties, his brother Scott took over the drumkit, and former To My Surprise frontman Brandon Darner joined on lead guitar.

+The band recorded its first releases at the Bi-Fi Records studio in Ames, Iowa.
+Luke Pettipoole played most of the instruments on Soviet Reunion and early singles and Ep's.

 Dwell (2005-2009)

 The band spent 2005 working feverishly on the first fruits of the new lineup.
 I Will Write You Love Letters If You Tell Me To EP was self-released in April 2006.
 The album garnered them increased attention and an extended stay on the CMJ Top 200 chart, as well as an opening slot for The Killers on their fall US tour.
 Based on the success of the EP, the band signed with the Mercury Records imprint Vertigo.
 In March 2007, the Story Problem EP was released on iTunes and double 7" in the UK, culling four tracks from Love Letters and serving as a teaser for the upcoming album.
 The band spent several months in 2007 working on their major label debut, Dwell, at a studio - Sound Farm Studio & Recording Environment - tucked away in the remote farmland of their home state, choosing then to mix the record in the London borough of Brixton.

-Dwell was originally slated for release for September of 2007, but the onstage stroke of guitarist Darner at a London club show in August delayed the album.
+Dwell was originally slated for release for September 2007, but the onstage stroke of guitarist Darner at a London club show in August delayed the album.
 Within two weeks, Darner rejoined his comrades on their UK tour with Editors, but immediately thereafter the band retreated to Iowa to allow Darner to further recover.
 At the end of 2007, bassist David Yoshimura left the band and moved to Japan.
 Dwell was eventually released in the UK on April 28, 2008, and digitally in the US on July 8, 2008.

 The song "Story Problem" was featured on the soundtrack of the British romantic comedy film Run, Fatboy, Run starring Simon Pegg.